OpenDendro/dplR-workshop/docs/04-ssf.md

 <img src="04-ssf_files/figure-html/plot a series curve-1.png" width="672" />

-The effect of the `ssf` function over the iterations can aslo been seen clearly by plotting the 50-year smoothing spline of the final chronology for each iteration.
+The effect of the `ssf` function over the iterations can also been seen clearly by plotting the 50-year smoothing spline of the final chronology for each iteration.

 ```{.r .fold-hide}